cloudfoundry/service-fabrik-broker/docs/Interoperator.md

 ### Interoperator

-In interoperator we are using `zap` (i.e. sigs.k8s.io/controller-runtime/pkg/log/zap ) plugin for logging.
-The log level, stacktrace level and output format can be changed/configured from values.yal file.
+In interoperator we are using `zap` (i.e. sigs.k8s.io/controller-runtime/pkg/log/zap) plugin for logging.
+The log level, stacktrace level and output format can be changed/configured from [values.yaml](../helm-charts/interoperator/values.yaml).
 * values.interoperator.log_level : To set log level.
 Allowed values are 'info', 'error', 'debug' or any integer value > 0 (i.e. 1 or 2 or 3).
 Default value is 'info'.
 * values.interoperator.log_output_format : Log Output format or Encoder.
 Allowed values are 'json' or 'console'.
 Default value is 'json'.
 * values.interoperator.log_stacktrace_level : Allowed values are 'info', 'error' or 'panic'.
 Default value is 'error'.